...

 CAD Models 3D digital models that provide a comprehensive view of the product.

-Specifications Detailed breakdown of the product’s features, including material, surface finish, and other parameters.
+Specifications Detailed product features breakdown, including material, surface finish, and other parameters.

 2. Determining Inspection Requirements

-The review of design documents not only provides an understanding of the product but also helps identify the key inspection requirements.
-The quality control team analyzes the design documents to establish what needs to be inspected, the measuring instruments required, and the methods to be employed.
+The review of design documents provides an understanding of the product and helps identify the key inspection requirements.
+The quality control team analyzes the design documents to establish what needs to be inspected, the required measuring instruments, and the methods employed.

-• Identifying Critical Dimensions: Each product has certain critical dimensions—dimensions that significantly influence the product’s function.
+• Identifying Critical Dimensions: Each product has specific critical dimensions—dimensions that significantly influence the product’s function.
 The inspection team identifies these dimensions to ensure they are within specified tolerances.

 • Assessing Surface Finish Requirements: The surface finish can impact the product’s aesthetics, friction, wear resistance, and more.
 The inspection team determines the surface finish requirements from the specifications to include them in the inspection process.